itsAbhayRaj/DSA-assisst/prompt-examples.md

 CONVERSATION HISTORY: {previous_exchanges}
 CURRENT QUESTION: {user_follow_up}

-I should continue guiding the student by:
-1. Building on our previous discussion
+Build on previous discussion.
-2. Addressing their new question or confusion
+- Address misunderstandings.
-3. Providing progressively more specific hints if needed
+- Offer more specific hints if needed.
-4. Continuing to use the Socratic method
-5. Maintaining focus on developing their problem-solving skills
+- Keep the focus on learning and problem-solving
 ```

 ## Example Scenarios and Responses